msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 The MB WAY (using the customer mobile phone number), Credit or debit card and CTT Payshop payment methods are also available.

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [Webdados](https://www.webdados.pt).

-**This plugin will soon require WordPress 5.7 and WooCommerce 5.0** If you cannot update any of these components, you should check the changelog of this plugin to find out which is the last version you can use in your scenario.

-= Are you already issuing automatic invoices on your WooCommerce store? =

-If not, get to know our new plugin: [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/)

 = Features: =